Rudy Malfabon, P.E.

 As NDOT director, Mr. Malfabon seeks to further enhance communication, coordination and customer service with local agency partners, elected officials, contractors and the general public to prioritize transportation funding needs, projects and activities across the state.

 Mr. Malfabon chairs the American Association of State and Highway Transportation Officials' Standing Committee on Highway Traffic Safety, which encourages, recommends and supports highway safety programs to reduce highway crashes and promote national health and economic growth.
 He has also served on two research panels for the National Cooperative Highway Research Program, dealing primarily with construction management issues.
 Mr. Malfabon is a graduate civil engineer from the University of Nevada, Reno, and is a registered professional engineer in Nevada and Washington.
 His hobbies include camping, fishing, and gardening.
-He resides in Carson City and maintains a residence in Las Vegas.
+He resides in Carson City.

 As deputy director, Mr. Hoffman is responsible for assisting the director in the daily operations of NDOT.